IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 **Important:** When defining the StatefulSet configuration, be sure to define volumes according to the PVC type.

-Use the sections below for yaml creation of StatefulSets with file system, raw block volume, and mixed types.
-After each yaml file creation, use the `kubectl apply` command.
+Use the sections below for YAML creation of StatefulSets with file system, raw block volume, and mixed types.
+After each YAML file creation, use the `kubectl apply` command.

 ```
 kubectl apply -f <filename>.yaml